isaacjeffersonlee/maths-python-solvers/README.md

 Similar tools exist online such as symbolab or wolfram alpha, however my solver has a big advantage in that it saves every matrix output after each operation, and so multiple operations can be easily performed on the same matrix one after another.
+Also I have implemented specialist modes for Applied maths and Calculus which make large matrix input simple.

 ### Inputs: